Spacecloudsky/nigeria-electricity-analysis/README.md

 ---

 ## 📈 Insights & Outcomes
-- Consumption generally spikes during certain months, indicating seasonal patterns.
+- Consumption generally spikes during certain months(May to July and December to March), indicating seasonal patterns.
-- Postpaid customers tend to have higher billing compliance but delayed payments.
+- Government consumers tend to have higher billing compliance despite lower electricity consumption.
-- Customers with faulty meters often show abnormal billing records.
+- Customers with faulty meters often show abnormal billing records indicating bypass activity.
-- Certain tariff bands disproportionately affect low-consumption households.
+- Certain tariff bands disproportionately affect low-consumption households,in essence, tariff band is not proportional to the amount of electricity consumed.
+Proper monitoring and new regulations are encouraged.
 - Visualization of trends helps flag discrepancies and inefficiencies in the current billing system.

 ---